dorothymuhonja/Quotes-App-Project/README.md

 # How to run
 * Click on this [Link](https://github.com/dorothymuhonja/Quotes-Project.git) to access my git hub Delani-studio repositpory.
 * Fork the repo or clone the project to your local machine
-* Access the live link on the about section in my repository
+* Follow this [link](https://quotes-app-angular.herokuapp.com/) to view the live page

 ### Development server